721labs/partial-common-ownership/README.md

 ## Overview

-This project aims to establish a standard, open source implementation of Partial Common Ownership for ERC721, ERC1155 and future non-fungible tokens.
+This project aims to establish a standard, open source implementation of Partial Common Ownership for non-fungible tokens.
 It builds upon work done by RadicalxChange, Simon de la Rouviere, and others.

 ### Partial Common Ownership